 If All Else Fails, Outsource Your Content

 If you don’t have people jumping up out of their seats for this, you’re probably going to want to outsource your content in order to create the best long-term assets.

 The best way to do that is through interviewing agencies or solo practitioners like myself.
-All of our professional knowledge will translate to your content.
+All of our professional knowledge will translate into your content.
 We’ll tell you everything you and your marketing team need to know to create the best content.